Great Black Swamp: Forced Indigenous removals and assimilation

+An 1857 drawing by Eastman Johnson showing an Ojibwe mother and child.
+Johnson's field sketches preserve primary visual records of traditional Indigenous child-rearing, contrasting with the cultural disruption of mission school assimilation and forced removals.

-From 1822 to 1834, the Ebenezer Mission School (or Old Maumee Mission School) operated on the Maumee River in the Great Black Swamp in Wood County.
-Established by the Western Presbyterian Missionary Society of Pennsylvania, which owned Missionary Island and 372 adjacent acres, it focused on "Christianizing and civilizing the Indians."
-Rev. Isaac Van Tassel and his wife, Lucia, ran the complex, which included a two-story Mission House.
-It had a schoolhouse, a blacksmith shop, a stable, and agricultural land with livestock, and was managed with assistants, teachers, and laborers.
-The school typically hosted 80 to 150 Indigenous boys and girls, aged 6 to 20.
-Beyond formal instruction, activities included sports, sledding, making maple sugar, and harvesting thousands of bushels of hickory nuts for sale in eastern markets.
+The Ebenezer Mission School (or Old Maumee Mission School) operated from 1822 to 1834 on the Maumee River in the Black Swamp of Wood County.
+Established by the Western Presbyterian Missionary Society of Pennsylvania, the school occupied Missionary Island and 372 adjacent acres, and focused on "Christianizing and civilizing the Indians."

-The students were mostly Ottawa, Chippewa, Miami, Shawnee, Munsee, Wyandotte, and Potawatomi.
-Rev. Van Tassel and the teachers taught Indigenous children at the school, and also taught their parents and elders when they visited them in their lands.
-They also preached in nearby white settlements.
-At the school, students learned the Bible, arithmetic, grammar, and geography.
-Van Tassel and his wife learned Indigenous languages to translate religious lectures and hymns.
-They gave Indigenous children spelling books, with scriptures and hymns, translated in languages such as Ottawa.
-The Ottawa children had always called the Western Basin of Lake Erie home, known in their own language as "Gitche Gumegsuwach" (Get-she-gum-eg-sug-wach).
+Rev. Isaac Van Tassel and his wife, Lucia, ran the complex, which included a two-story mission house, a schoolhouse, a blacksmith shop, and a livestock farm with assistants, teachers, and laborers.
+Students included Odawa, Ojibwe, Miami, Shawnee, Munsee, Wyandotte, and Potawatomi children.
+Missionaries also conducted outreach to elders in Indigenous territories and nearby White settlements.

+The school enrolled from 80 to 150 Indigenous students aged 6 to 20.
+Activities included sports, sledding, making maple sugar, and the commercial harvesting of hickory nuts for eastern markets.
+Schoolwork covered the Bible, arithmetic, grammar, and geography.
+The Van Tassels studied Indigenous languages to produce translated spelling books with scriptures and hymns for Indigenous students.

 The school had been developing a growing community.
+However, the U.S. government continued its policies of removing land from Indigenous peoples.
+The 1826 Treaty of Mississinewa ceded the swamp in Indiana north of the Maumee.
+The 1831 Treaty with the Ottawa ceded lands in what became Ottawa, Ohio.
+The 1832 Treaty with the Wyandot ceded lands north of what became Carey, Ohio, and the Springville Marsh State Nature Preserve.
+The 1833 Treaty with the Ottawa ceded lands around the future Toledo.
+This treaty completed American control of Lake Erie's Western Basin, known to the Ottawa as "Gitche Gumegsuwach" (Get-she-gum-eg-sug-wach).

-However, the Indian Removal Act started to induce Indigenous peoples to sell their lands to the U.S. government and move them out by force.
-Horrified by the Removals, Van Tassel had the Presbyterian Missionary Society donate 600 to 700 acres of his school's land to the Ottawa people so they could stay.
-This was not to last.
-The school closed in April 1834 because of the U.S. government's Indian Removal program, which moved the Indigenous populations west of the Mississippi River.
-The school is not officially listed as a boarding school by the Bureau of Indian Affairs.
+Van Tassel had the Presbyterian Missionary Society donate 600 to 700 acres of his school's land to the Odawa so they could stay.
+Eventually, the school closed in April 1834 because the U.S. government forced Indigenous populations to move west of the Mississippi.
+The school is not listed as a boarding school by the Bureau of Indian Affairs.